TormStorm/jagex-launcher-linux/README.md

 <br>

 > **Note**<br>
-> Anywhere it says USERNAME in all caps needs to replaced with the name of your linux user
+> Anywhere it says USERNAME in all caps needs to replaced with the name of your Linux user

 ## Wine